ait-testbed/attackmate/docs/source/playbook/commands/regex.rst

    .. note::

-       A dump containing all matches will be printed if penpal runs in debug-mode.
+       A dump containing all matches will be printed if attackmate runs in debug-mode.

    :type: dict[str,str]
    :required: True